pluginoptimizer/plugin-optimizer/README.txt

 * Reduction in server load - get great results with even basic shared server accounts
 * Works great in combination with a cache plugin (e.g. WP Rocket, WP Fastest Cache, W3 Total Cache), a hosting company that offers packages with server-level caching available (e.g. WordKeeper) or a service like Cloudflare that has page caching enabled.

+== FAQ ==

+**Q: How does PO speed up my site?**

+**A:** Using Filters, Plugin Optimizer blocks selected Plugins from running where they aren't needed, thereby reducing the overall page size, load time and resources used!
+You end up with a FASTER Site!

+**Q: Will using PO help me save money?**

+**A:** Yes!
+PO will extend the life of your current server from needing an upgrade.
+By running PO you will use far less of your server resources when opening any page.
+This allows for more users to be able to interact with your site before you need to increase the size of your servers or bandwidth.
+In some cases we have recorded resource usage decreases of up to 40%.

+**Q: What Plugins does PO work with?**

+**A:** Plugin Optimizer works with 100s of the top WordPress Plugins and we are adding more filters daily.
+If there is a plugin Premium PO Members need a filter built for and it's not already available, we'll make it by just requesting!

+**Q: Is Plugin Optimizer easy to setup?**

+**A:** There are step-by-step videos to help you and with PO Premium it's easy to add filters and speed up your site!

+**Q: Does PO work with other page speed or site speed plugins?**

+**A:** YES!
+You can use Plugin Optimizer with most of the top cache, minify, image optimization and other speed plugins to really speed up your site!

+**Q: Should I use Plugin Optimizer or a cacheing plugin first?**

+**A:** Use both!

+**Q: Does Plugin Optimizer work on both front and backend pages?**

+**A:** Yes, there are Pre-configured filters for the backend and you can create custom filters for the front end on any WordPress site!

+**Q: I heard there is a free version of Plugin Optimizer?**

+**A:** Yes, there is a free version available in the WordPress repository [here](https://wordpress.org/plugins/plugin-optimizer/).

 == Support ==

 If you have questions, comments, or suggestions contact us here: